Sushmitha-Katti/EPAI/session5-Functional_Parameteres/README.md

 > Workflow is setup in EPAI folder.
-Go back to see the actions
+Go back to EPAI see the actions file
 # Functional Parameters
 This session was all about Functional Paramenters.
 Type of parameters, way of passing them.
 About *args, **quargs.